MunibaP/FRG-LOGISTICS/README.md

 - [License](#license)

 ## Description
-The **FRG Logistics Official Website** is a modern, eco-friendly delivery platform built to provide **efficient, reliable, and sustainable logistics services** across the Greater Toronto Area.
+The **FRG Logistics Official Website** is a modern, eco-friendly delivery platform built to provide **fast, reliable, and sustainable logistics services** across the Greater Toronto Area.

 The website showcases the company’s services, fleet, and sustainability efforts while allowing users to:
 - Learn about FRG’s logistics solutions.